UnibucProjects/ReadHub/README.md

 We used Jest for JavaScript snapshot testing and JUnit for Java unit testing.

 # Bug Reporting
-Bug reporting is done via Github Actions.
+Bug reporting is done via Github Issues.

 # Build tool
 The build tool of our choice was Maven, as we wanted: